patheetrivia/ethic_assignment/reflections.md

 When designing a custom LLM-based agent, the first question to ask is 'How can my model outperform a publicly available out-of-the-box model?'
-Most of the prompts listed under Requirements 1f (ii, iii, iv, and vi) are all handled perfectly well by ChatGPT, so I focused the bulk of my effort on building a model with special ability to answer the first prompt ('Given [list of criteria], what companies should I consider?').
+Most of the prompts listed under Requirements 1f (ii, iii, iv, and vi) are handled perfectly well by ChatGPT, so I focused the bulk of my effort on building a model with special ability to answer the first prompt ('Given [list of criteria], what companies should I consider?').
 Un-customized models struggle with that sort of prompt that implicitly invoke a formula; they have no native means to efficiently